 Article 97 Legislation

 SECTION 1.
-Notwithstanding the provisions of any general or special law to the contrary and pursuant to the provisions of Article 97 of the Amendments to the Constitution of the Commonwealth of Massachusetts, and in recognition of the fact that the transfer of right, title and interest in and to the below-described land by the City of Lawrence will not derogate from or otherwise impact the protections of Article 97 which limit and restrict the use of said property to use for open space, conservation and passive recreation purposes, consistent with the provisions of Massachusetts General Laws, Chapter 40, Section 8C and said Article 97, the City Council and Conservation Commission of the City of Lawrence are hereby authorized to transfer and convey by sale or exchange a portion of that certain parcel of City owned park land designated on the Lawrence Assessors' Map 128 Lot 39, located at the James J. O’Neill Park at the intersection of Lawrence Street and Chestnut Street-consisting of Seventy-seven (77) square feet, more or less, as shown on the Plan of Land dated February 9, 2023 and titled Amesbury Street Right of Way Plans-Lawrence Property Plans, and in consideration of said transfer, the City shall be authorized to acquire title to a portion of that certain parcel of land designated as Parcel X consisting of Three Hundred and Sixty Three (363) square feet, more or less, as more specifically shown on said Plan by purchase from or exchange with owners thereof for recreation purposes, consistent with the provisions of Mass.
-Gen. Laws.
-Ch.
-40, Section 8C and Article 97 of the Amendments to the Constitution of the Commonwealth of Massachusetts.
+The conservation commission of the city of Lawrence may transfer, and the city may thereafter convey to the department of transportation for roadway purposes, a 77 square foot, more or less, portion of that certain parcel of city-owned park land designated on the Lawrence assessors' map 128 as lot 39, located at the James J. O’Neill Park at the intersection of Lawrence Street and Chestnut Street, and shown on the plan of land dated February 9, 2023 and titled Amesbury Street Right of Way Plans-Lawrence Property Plans, said plan on file with [ ].
+As a condition of said transfer, and to ensure no net loss of land subject to article 97 of the amendments to the constitution of the Commonwealth, the city shall acquire a portion of that certain parcel of land designated as Parcel X, consisting of 363 square feet, more or less, as shown on said plan, said portion to be held by the city of Lawrence under the care, custody, and control of the conservation commission, for recreational purposes, consistent with the provisions of section 8C of chapter 40 of the general laws and subject to said article 97.

 SECTION 2.
-No document or instrument conveying any interest in the subject property described hereinabove shall be valid unless such document or instrument provides that the interest in the land designated on Lawrence’s Assessors' Map 128 Lot 39, presently located at Lawrence Street, shall, upon transfer to the City of Lawrence, be held and maintained by the City solely for open space, conservation and passive recreation purposes, consistent with the provisions of Massachusetts General Laws, Chapter 40, Section 8C and Article 97 of the Amendments to the Constitution of the Commonwealth of Massachusetts.
+No document or instrument conveying the 77 square feet authorized in Section 1 shall be valid unless such document or instrument provides that the interest in the land designated as Parcel X, consisting of 363 square feet, more or less and designated on Lawrence’s Assessors' Map 128 Lot 39, presently located at Lawrence Street, shall, upon transfer to the City of Lawrence, be held and maintained by the City solely for open space, conservation and passive recreation purposes, consistent with the provisions of section 8C of chapter 40 of the general laws and article 97 of the amendments to the constitution of the Commonwealth.

 SECTION 3.
 This act shall take effect upon passage.